 Too often, doctors prescribe the regular (standard- or immediate-release) version without any consideration for the extended-release (ER or XR) version.

 When using the ER/XR version of metformin, the medication is gradually released over several hours instead of immediately.
-This process effectively lessens unwanted gastrointestinal symptoms.
+This process effectively lessens the unwanted gastrointestinal symptoms.

 Although it may be more expensive, this approach can significantly decrease the overall side effects of metformin.